 Once the initial healing phase is over, you’ll transition into a long-term relationship with your scars.
 Like any part of your healing journey, this looks different for everyone.
 Your scars will continue to change for months, and even years, after your procedure.
 Beyond the visible marks on your skin, it’s also important to understand how your body heals on the inside.
 Internal scar tissue is a natural part of the process, but it’s something you and your doctor will want to keep an eye on.
 Staying informed about what’s normal and what isn’t will help you feel confident and in control as you adapt to life with your spinal cord stimulator.

-A Realistic Healing Timeline
+A Realistic Look at Your Healing Timeline

 After your surgery, you can expect the incision sites to be sore for a couple of weeks as they heal.
 The scars themselves will likely be thin, linear marks, typically about one to two inches long.
 In the beginning, they’ll probably look pink or red and might be slightly raised.
 This is a normal part of the healing process.
 Over the next several months to a year, you’ll notice them gradually soften, flatten, and fade to a lighter, less noticeable color.
 Complete healing is a marathon, not a sprint, so patience is key.
 Your skin’s final appearance will depend on factors like your genetics, skin tone, and how well you care for the area.

-How Scars Can Affect Your Daily Life
+Will Your Scars Affect Your Daily Life?

 While you’ll be focused on the scars you can see, your body is also forming scar tissue internally around the device’s leads.
 This is a completely natural and expected response to a foreign object.
 For most people, this internal scarring causes no issues.
 However, it can sometimes affect the device’s performance over time, leading to a tolerance where the stimulation feels less effective.
 In very rare cases, this scar tissue can compress the spinal cord, which might cause new pain or neurological symptoms.
 Understanding this possibility isn’t meant to worry you, but to empower you to recognize any changes and discuss them with your pain management team.